BushelScript/help/website/docs/ref/specifiers.md

 ## Property relations

-A _property relation_ relates a _host object_ to a _value object_ via a [property term](/docs/ref/terms#term-roles).
+A _property relation_ relates a _host item_ to a _value item_ via a [property term](/docs/ref/terms#term-roles).
 While element relations are one-to-many, property relations are one-to-one.
-Property relations often describe the host object with number or string values, although they can also act as references to other complex objects.
+Property relations often describe the host item with number or string values, although they can also act as references to other complex items.

 ### [Property specifiers](/docs/ref/grammar#specifier)